bcap/Linux/README.md

 Commands:

-* `make shell` will start a container (if there is none running) and log into it.
-Subsequent calls to `make shell` will log you back to the same container.
-Use `make clean-shell` to log to a fresh container.
+* `make start` will start the container
+* `make shell` will log in into the container.
+Can be used multiple times to have multiple sessions logged in.
+* `make stop` will stop the container.
+Container state is preserved
+* `make status` prints the container status
 * `make clean` will stop the container (if running), remove the container and remove its image.
 This will not remove build caches though.

+You can combine make targets:
+* `make start shell` will guarantee that a container is up and running and log into it
-* `make clean-shell` will always log into a fresh container.
-It is the combination of the `clean` and `shell` targets.
+* `make clean start shell` will always log into a clean, fresh container